 How is the surcharge spent and who decides?

 The Midtown Community Benefits district Management Authority Board of Directors prepares an operating budget for each fiscal year.
 The budget is presented to the community at the Spring Town Hall Meeting for comment in March.
-The current budget is available here.
-If you have any questions about the property tax surcharge of the budget, please call our executive director at 410-528-1512.
+If you have any questions about the property tax surcharge of the budget, please call our President at 410-528-1512.